Yoga Therapy Articles

-We will find out all the different aspects that make the full package of our client’s pain, and start from the basis, building up through the layers of the human condition.
+We find out all the different aspects that make up the full extent of our client’s pain and start from that point, building up through the layers of the human condition.
 This involves pain-free physical practices and movements – no matter how small and simple – breathing techniques, relaxation, guided meditation and sharing of experiences through trauma-sensitive conversations.

-The good thing is, Yoga Therapy treatments can take place parallel to conventional medical care and physiotherapy, and can be really effective for the relief of symptoms, changing destructive patterns and introduction of new beneficial habits.
+The good thing is, Yoga Therapy treatments can take place in parallel with conventional medical care and physiotherapy, and can be really effective for the relief of symptoms, changing destructive patterns and introducing new beneficial habits.

-It offers tools for better quality of sleep – hence facilitating healing – and pain management skills in the form of mindfulness and self-regulating breathing practices.
+It offers tools for better quality sleep – hence facilitating healing – and skills for pain management, in the form of mindfulness and self-regulating breathing practices.

 Montserrat G. Mukherjee C-IAYT,